subhrajit08/predictive-maintenance/README.md

-# Predictive Maintenance for CNC Machines
+# Predictive Maintenance for Industrial Turbofan Engines

 End-to-end machine learning system that classifies turbofan engine health into three states — Normal, Warning, and Critical — using NASA CMAPSS sensor data.
 Built with a full ML pipeline, REST API, and interactive React dashboard.